Struct Operator

 §Options

-remove a specific version of the given path.
+Delete a specific version of a file:

 op.delete_with("path/to/file").version(version).await?;